Whites (Finland): Campaign

 The Whites' campaign was initially challenged by the goal of capturing the Varkaus industrial center.
 The around 1,200 Red guardsmen who were controlling the city finally surrendered after the White troops secured the surrounding areas.
 This battle was one of the turning points of the civil war since it gave the Whites control of the northern part of Finland.
 The success of the campaign is attributed to the White's better equipment, organization, and unity.

 By February 1917, Finland was already divided with the Whites controlling the area north of Pori, Tampere, Lahti, Lappeenranta, and Viipuri while the urban areas to the south were under the Red zone.
 With the assistance of the Germans under General Rüdiger von der Goltz, the Whites were able to capture Helsinki and Tampere until the Reds finally fled to Soviet Russia in April, and the victors inherited the borders of the former Grand Duchy.
 The initial frontlines were established rather quickly, and over the course of the war, Whites reclaimed all Finnish territory.
 The Finnish constitution of 1919 established the modern Republic of Finland, and the Treaty of Tartu between Finland and Russia (1920) confirmed the outcome.
 Thus, the Republic of Finland is the sole successor of White Finland.

+Politics

+The politics of the White side in Finland during the Finnish Civil War were generally conservative, anti-socialist, and focused on maintaining order and independence.
+The Whites were led politically by the Senate under Pehr Evind Svinhufvud and represented a coalition of non-socialist groups, including conservatives, liberals, and agrarian interests.
+Their main political goal was to defend the newly declared independence of Finland (December 1917) and to prevent a socialist revolution like the one taking place in Russia.
+They supported a system based on law, private property, and parliamentary governance, although many within the White leadership favored a strong executive power to stabilize the country during and after the conflict.
+A significant faction also supported establishing a monarchy, and in 1918 Finland briefly moved toward becoming a kingdom with a German prince as king.
+The Whites were strongly anti-communist and anti-socialist, opposing the Red movement, which they saw as a threat to social order and national independence.
+They also relied on support from Germany, both politically and militarily, which influenced their policies during the war.
+Socially, the White movement tended to represent landowners, the middle and upper classes, and rural farmers, though it also included broader segments of society who opposed the Reds.
+After their victory, the White-led government reasserted control over Finland, but the aftermath included political repression and divisions, which shaped Finnish politics for years to come.